Nayyab-tech/SIMULATION-OF-DOS-AND-DDOS-ATTACK-/README.md

 🧠 Learning Outcomes

-This project helps in understanding:
+This project strengthens understanding of:

 Network attacks and their impact